-Hydrology (2001-2014)
+Hydrology (2001-2015)

-Flows in the Middle Rio Grande have fluctuated dramatically among years since the beginning of this study in 2001 (Figures 2 to 6).
+Flows in the Middle Rio Grande have fluctuated dramatically among years since the beginning of this study in 2001 (Figure 2 and Appendix A).
 A drought that enveloped the study region in 2000 was somewhat interrupted in 2004 by a moderate snow pack and a wetter than normal April.
 These precipitation events supplemented but did not replenish the already diminished water reserves in upstream reservoirs.
-Despite the presence of a more normal spring runoff in 2004, elevated flows persisted for only few weeks in May and had declined notably by the beginning of June.
+Despite the presence of a more normal spring runoff in 2004, elevated flows persisted for only a few weeks in May and had declined notably by the beginning of June.
 Snow pack runoff in 2005 was larger (greater magnitude and duration) than any of the previous four study years (egg sampling was not conducted in 2005).
 Conversely, flow in the Rio Grande during 2006 (prior to 27 June) was extremely low because of minimal spring snowmelt runoff.
-Spring flows were markedly higher from 2007-2010 as compared with 2006, but returned to very low conditions from 2011-2013 with some improvement in 2014.
+Spring flows were markedly higher from 2007-2010 as compared with 2006, but returned to very low conditions from 2011-2013 with some improvement in 2014-2015.
+During the 2015 sampling efforts, flows at the San Marcial Gage ranged from 76 to 2,520 cfs (mean = 579.4 cfs).
+Flows peaked on 27 May 2015 (2,520 cfs) at San Marcial but quickly dropped below 500 cfs by early June.